Hidden Star Quilt Block

 Remember.
 Fabric placement is merely a suggestion.

-You are in charge of your block.
+You are the boss of your block.

 Each cutting chart below is complete.